btholt/complete-intro-to-react-v5/lessons/effects.md

 - Petfinder API does weird stuff where it returns an array if there are more than one breed but just returns a string if there's only one.
 It's dumb.
 - The array at the end is peculiar but essential.
 By default, effects will run at the end of every re-render.
 This is problematic for us because we're updating breeds, which causes a re-render, which causes another effect, which causes another re-render, etc. What you can to prevent this spiral is give it an array at the end of variables as a second parameter.
 Now this effect will only happen if one of those variables changes.
 In this case, it will only cause the effect if `animal` changes.
 Which is exactly what we want.
 - Effects are always called after the first render no matter what.
+- We have to pull the strings out of the objects from the API since the dropdown expect a list of strings, hence the map which does just that.

 We want to console.error the messages if there's an error.
 Let's go turn that warning off in ESLint.